1926 United States Senate election in New Hampshire

-The 1926 United States Senate election in New Hampshire took place on November 8, 1926.
-Incumbent Republican Senator George H. Moses was for re-elected to a second full term in office over Democratic nominee Robert C. Murchie.
+The 1926 United States Senate election in New Hampshire took place on November 2, 1926.
+Incumbent Republican Senator George H. Moses was re-elected to a second full term in office over Democratic nominee Robert C. Murchie.

 Primary elections were held on September 7.
 Moses defeated a challenge from former Governor of New Hampshire and progressive leader Robert P. Bass in the Republican primary, while Murchie defeated 1916 gubernatorial nominee Albert W. Noone in the Democratic primary.